Here are five things you should know about the persecution of the Yazidis:

 #1.
 Religious minority

-The Yazidis is one of many religious minorities in Iraq.
-They follow Yazidism, a religion combining elements from, among others, Christianity and Islam.
+The Yezidis is one of many religious minorities in Iraq.
+They follow Yezidism, a religion combining elements from, among others, Christianity and Islam.
 At the centre is the teaching about a fallen angel who is forgiven by God and set to govern the Earth in God’s place.

 #2.
 Trapped on Mount Sinjar